The Problem

 Testing MDX Imports in Jest

-One complication: the content registry imports .mdx files to read their metadata, but Jest does not understand MDX out of the box.
-Turbopack handles it in dev; webpack handles it in production builds.
-Tests had neither.
+One complication: the content registry imports .mdx files to read their metadata, but Jest doesn't understand MDX out of the box.
+Turbopack handles it in dev and webpack handles it in production builds, but the tests had neither.

-I wrote a minimal Jest transformer (__mocks__/mdxTransform.js) that parses the export const metadata block from MDX source and returns it as a JavaScript module.
-The transformer does not render MDX content; it extracts the metadata export so registry tests can verify that every slug resolves to a valid entry with the right fields.
+So I wrote a minimal Jest transformer (__mocks__/mdxTransform.js) that parses the export const metadata block out of the MDX source and returns it as a JavaScript module.
+It doesn't render any MDX content; it just extracts the metadata export so registry tests can verify that every slug resolves to a valid entry with the right fields.

 The Voice Pass

 With MDX as the single source of truth, I ran a brand-voice audit across all 47 entries.
-The portfolio had accumulated first-person plural ("we built," "our library") from early drafts when the voice was undefined.
-I converted every instance to first-person singular, shifted project and experience excerpts to past-tense outcomes, and enforced character budgets: titles under 60 characters, excerpts under 160.
+The portfolio had picked up a bunch of first-person plural ("we built," "our library") from early drafts when the voice was still undefined; I converted every instance to first-person singular, shifted project and experience excerpts to past-tense outcomes, and enforced character budgets: titles under 60 characters, excerpts under 160.

-The rewrite touched 32 blog entries, 10 project case studies, and 5 experience entries.
-It included 5 title rewrites, 19 excerpt rewrites, and over 120 body-level substitutions.
+The rewrite touched 32 blog entries, 10 project case studies, and 5 experience entries, and it added up to 5 title rewrites, 19 excerpt rewrites, and over 120 body-level substitutions.
 Because the metadata block is now the only place titles and excerpts live, every surface picked up the new copy automatically: listing cards, OG images, structured data, and pagination links.
 No second file to forget.

 The Numbers